RTXteam/RTX-KG2/README.md

 - high-speed network access
 - ideally, AWS zone `us-west-2` since that is where the S3 buckets are located

-Your host OS should *not* have MySQL installed; if MySQL is installed, you will need to delete it as follows (WARNING: don't run these steps without first making a backup AMI of your system):
+The Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it as follows (WARNING: don't run these steps without first making a backup AMI of your system):

     sudo apt-get remove --purge -y mysql*
     sudo apt-get autoremove -y